Connect with others who understand.

 Written by Aminah Wali, Ph.D.

 Multiple sclerosis (MS) is an autoimmune disease.
-The body’s immune system attacks the myelin (fatty sheath) that insulates nerves in the brain and spinal cord, which make up the central nervous system.
-This process results in lesions that cause MS symptoms.
+In people with MS, the body’s immune system attacks the myelin (fatty sheath) that insulates nerves in the brain and spinal cord, which make up the central nervous system (CNS).
+This process results in lesions (areas of damage) that cause MS symptoms.

 There are now more treatment options for MS than ever before.
 They fall into three main categories: disease-modifying therapies (DMTs), medications used to treat relapses, and medications for managing MS symptoms.